Lisby-Lab/TetradDetection/README.md

 python entry.py --path ./imgs/
 ```

-5. After the program finishes a new default.xlsx file will be created on the root folder containing calculated Map Distance, Interference, Non-Disjunction and Gene Conversion frequency values.
+5. After the program finishes a new ./TetradDetection/outputs/default.xlsx file will be created containing calculated Map Distance, Interference, Non-Disjunction and Gene Conversion frequency values.

 ### Note:
 A tetrad detection only model is also available for [download](https://sid.erda.dk/share_redirect/B2zhGjLLiu).
 Unzip the weights and place them in the weights folder.